tbarbette/npf-docs/docs/source/tests.rst

 Sections
 ========

-The test script is made of multiple sections, starting with a % like "%file CONFIG" which means that a file named CONFIG should be created with the content following the section header.
+The test script is made of multiple sections, starting with a `%` sign like `%file CONFIG` which means that a file named CONFIG should be created with the content following the section header.

 List of sections :